geotools/geotools/docs/user/library/xml/internal/bindings.rst

 .. image:: /images/xml/bindingChain2.png

-The default execution behaviour is to execute after its "parent" binding has executed.
-However a binding may also specify different execution behaviour, called its **Execution Mode**:
+The default execution behavior is to execute after its "parent" binding has executed.
+However a binding may also specify different execution behavior, called its **Execution Mode**:

 * After